kari-osk/Order-summary-card/README.md

-# Order-summary-card
+ # Frontend Mentor - Order-summary-card

-Frontend Mentor challenge - Order summary component
+This is a solution to the Frontend Mentor challenge

 ### Screenshot